|

 Prevention: Know the temperature requirements of your orchids and watch the projected nighttime lows during winter.

-Sunburn View More Images of Sunburn on Orchids
+View More Images

 Symptoms: Sudden appearance of black spots on leaves when the leaves become overheated from too much light caused by a sudden increase in light during the change in season or moving plants outdoors in the spring.
 The burn often will occur on the highest point of the leaf where it is exposed to the most sun.
 Burn fades to thin tannish leaf scar over time.